ChittelaAkhila/Systolic-Array-based-Image-Binarization-using-Basys3-FPGA-Board/README.md

 # Systolic-Array-based-Image-Binarization-using-Basys3-FPGA-Board
-In this project, image binarization results comparing the matrix operations obtained via software based and hardware based (fpga board) is shown.
+In this project, image binarization results comparing the matrix operations obtained via software based and hardware based (fpga board) are shown.

 This project Systolic Array RTL code and concepts are referred from the following repository: